Hidekih/editorjs-viewer-native/README.md

 ```

 ## Custom component
-If you want to use your custom block for render a data, you can define a customComponent in `createEditorJsViewer` config object.
+If you want to use your custom component to render a data, you can define a customComponent in `createEditorJsViewer` config object.
 ```tsx
 import { ScrollView, Text } from 'react-native';
 import { createEditorJsViewer, IHeaderProps } from "editorjs-viewer-native";